Cold War (1953–1962): Fear of Soviet influence and nationalism

-Allen Dulles, along with most U.S. foreign policy-makers of the era, considered many Third World nationalists and "revolutionaries" as being essentially under the influence, if not control, of the Warsaw Pact.
+Allen Dulles, along with most U.S. foreign policy-makers of the era, considered a number of Third World nationalists and "revolutionaries" as being essentially under the influence, if not control, of the Warsaw Pact.
 Ironically, in War, Peace, and Change (1939), he had called Mao Zedong an "agrarian reformer", and during World War II he had deemed Mao's followers "the so called 'Red Army faction'".
 But he no longer recognized indigenous roots in the Chinese Communist Party by 1950.
 In War or Peace, an influential work denouncing the containment policies of the Truman administration, and espousing an active program of "liberation", he writes:

 Thus the 450,000,000 people in China have fallen under leadership that is violently anti-American, and takes its inspiration and guidance from Moscow...
 Soviet Communist leadership has won a victory in China which surpassed what Japan was seeking and we risked war to avert.

 Behind the scenes, Dulles could explain his policies in terms of geopolitics.
 But publicly, he used the moral and religious reasons that he believed Americans preferred to hear, even though he was often criticized by observers at home and overseas for his strong language.